HomeHow ToHow to Overclock GPU and Safely Benchmark Your Graphics Card?

 Image by: Wikimedia

-While it is all attractive to boost PC performance and FPS for an ultimate gameing experience by simply tweaking your GPU, it is not always stable.
+While it is all attractive to boost PC performance and FPS for an ultimate gaming experience by simply tweaking your GPU, it is not always stable.
 The instability of your graphics card is not usually noticeable initially.
-But when you put it under stress by gaming for a couple of hours, you may encounter crashes.
+But you may encounter crashes when you put it under stress by gaming for a couple of hours.

-And to avoid system crashes in the middle of games, you’d want to make sure whether your GPU can handle the new overclock settings or not.
+And to avoid system crashes in the middle of games, you’d want to ensure that your GPU can handle the new overclock settings.
 For that, you need a stress test utility!

-UNiGiNE heaven benchmark test is a top recommended option for testing your graphics card.
-It renders high-definition virtual-setups to help you identify a safe GPU temperature and clock speed.
+The UNiGiNE heaven benchmark test is a recommended option for testing your graphics card.
+It renders high-definition virtual setups to help you identify a safe GPU temperature and clock speed.

 Patience!